Lounwb/PTNAA/README.md

 # PTNAA: Neuron-based Attribution Attack with Path Tuning

-This repository contains the code for the paper: [Improving the Transferability of Adversarial Examples with Path Tuning]().
+This repository contains the code for the paper: [Improving the Transferability of Adversarial Examples with Path Tuning](https://link.springer.com/article/10.1007/s10489-024-05820-4).

-**The paper will be released soon.**

 ![path](assets/path.png)